elf4j/elf4j-provider/README.md

 * The default severity level of a `Logger` instance from `Logger.instance()` is `INFO`, which is not configurable: The elf4j [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) should be used to programmatically obtain `Logger` instances of desired severity levels.
-* The default minimum output level for both log caller classes and writers and is `TRACE`, which is configurable: For caller classes, the minimum output level can be configured on global, package, or individual class levels.
-For writers, the level can be configured on global level and overridden per each writer.
+* The default minimum output level for both log caller classes and the writer and is `TRACE`, which is configurable: For caller classes, the minimum output level can be configured on global, package, or individual class levels.

 ### Writer

-The elf4j-engine supports multiple standard-stream writers.
-Each writer can have individual configurations on format pattern and minimum output level.
-The same log entry will be output once per each writer.
-Practically, however, more than one writer is rarely necessary given what a single writer can achieve with the comprehensive support on log patterns and minimum output levels per caller classes.
+By default, the elf4j-engine supports one single writer instance of the standard-stream type.
+The codebase is extension-ready for multiple, different writer types; and for each custom type, multiple writer instances.
+However, the need for such extensions (e.g. flat-file writers) is rare, considering the abundant host/OS and vendor level support options to ship standard-stream application log data to various destinations other than the default system console.

 ### Output format pattern

 All individual patterns, including the JSON pattern, can either be the only output of the log entry, or mixed together with any other patterns.
-They take the form of `{pattern:displayOptions}`, where multiple display options are separated by commas.
-Patterns inside curly brace pairs are predefined and will be interpreted before output, while patterns outside curly brace pairs are output verbatim.
+They each take the form of `{pattern:displayOptions}`, where multiple display options are separated by commas.
+Patterns inside curly brace pairs are predefined and will be interpreted before output, while patterns outside curly brace pairs are written out verbatim.

 The predefined patterns are:

 * `timestamp`: Date time format configurable via Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns),